Cdaprod/hydrate/docs/Agentic_Corrective_Rag.md

-# Building an AI Layer from GitHub over Tailscale with Local MinIO and Weaviate Servers

-Let's reassess and provide a detailed, step-by-step solution to build an integrated data processing pipeline within the `cdaprod/hydrate` repository, leveraging MinIO, Weaviate, and LLaMA for AI services, with Tailscale ensuring secure communication.
+### Detailed Solution for Building an Integrated AI Services Pipeline with Corrective RAG

+Based on your requirements, we'll integrate a Corrective Retrieval-Augmented Generation (CRAG) methodology into your existing data pipeline.
+CRAG enhances traditional RAG by evaluating the quality of retrieved documents and applying corrective measures to ensure the robustness and accuracy of generated content.

 ### Project Overview

-The goal is to create a unified repository that:
-1. Fetches data from MinIO.
+1. **Data Hydration**: Fetch data from MinIO and populate Weaviate.
-2. Processes and uploads the data to Weaviate.
-3. Trains an AI model (LLaMA) using the data.
+2. **Model Training**: Train the LLaMA model using the hydrated data.
-4. Provides an API to interact with the trained model.
+3. **API Service**: Provide an API to interact with the trained model.
+4. **Corrective Mechanism**: Implement CRAG to ensure the relevance and accuracy of data used for model training and querying.

-### 1. Repository Structure
+### Repository Structure

-Organize the repository into distinct services:
+We will expand the `cdaprod/hydrate` repository to include all functionalities:

 ```plaintext
 cdaprod/hydrate/
 ├── hydrate/